Gyana491/krushimitra-ai/Readme.md

 To make `KrushiMitra` the ultimate farmer companion to grow their yield.

-If I recieved any funding support from you.
-I will invest all that money to create educational content on YouTube,Instagram, Facebook.

-To educate the farmers about smart farming techniques, and profitable tips in all regional languages.

-and generating a sustainable strategy for Krushimitra.

-To make a sustainable community of Farmers.

 to ultimate goal is to `make every farmer a smart farmer` , through agentic ai and educating farmers